Hoyasumii/bee-movie/README.md

 What?
 You're not dead?

 Do I look dead?
-They will wipe anything that moves
+They will wipe anything that moves.